odoluca/Fast-NW-and-SW-Pairwise-alignment-using-numba-JIT/README.md

 # Fast-NW-and-SW-Pairwise-alignment-using-numba-JIT
 This project includes Needleman-Wunsch and Smith-Waterman algorithms and their afine gap variations (Gotoh) written to work with Cython, PyPy and Numba.
-Numba JIT shows greater performance.
+Numba JIT shows greater performance and requires Numpy module.
+Should you not have Numba, remove the "@jit()" decorations and numba import.
+PyPy and Cython works best with pairwise_standard.py.

 For Best performance use pairwise_jit.py.